Emerge-Lab/gpudrive/README.md

 gsutil -m cp -r gs://waymo_open_dataset_motion_v_1_2_1/uncompressed/scenario/validation/ data/raw
 ```

 where `data/raw` is your local storage folder.
+Note that this can take a while, depending on the size of the dataset you're downloading.

 The last thing we need to do is convert the raw data to a format that is compatible with the simulator using: